Urban Renewal in Action Adaptive-Reuse Architecture That Redefined a City Block

 Overview:

-The Fenix Museum of Migration by MAD Architects transformed a century-old shipping warehouse on Rotterdam’s Katendrecht Peninsula into a cultural destination.
-Once part of the Holland-America Line’s logistics network, the structure now tells the story of migration — both literal and emotional.
+The Fenix Museum of Migration by MAD Architects reimagines a one-hundred-year-old shipping warehouse on Rotterdam’s Katendrecht Peninsula into a cultural destination.
+Once part of the Holland-America Line’s network of logistics, the structure now narrates stories related to migration, both literally and emotionally.

 Key Transformation: